 What is not to like about saving some money while getting multiple products?
 The problem comes in when you really bundle services together that you don’t necessarily want or need.
-In our experience, we often find customers who bundle together an internet connection with phone service from one of the big providers (AT&T, Comcast, Verizon, Spectrum and others).
-The internet connection is a great but the phone service becomes a problem when it doesn’t fit the customer’s needs but because the services are contracted under a single agreement, you can’t replace a single service.
+In our experience, we often find customers who bundle together an internet connection with phone service from one of the big providers (AT&T, Comcast, Verizon, Spectrum, and others).
+The internet connection is a great but the phone service becomes a problem when it doesn’t fit the customer’s needs.
+Once you bundle your internet and phone services under a single agreement with a contract, you can no longer replace a single service.
 This means you're stuck with a phone service until after the bundle contract ends.

 Problem #1 - Long-Term Contracts

 The biggest issue with bundles is in order to get the bundled pricing, you typically have to agree to a contract or term.
 You are often given discounted bundled pricing by signing a multi-year agreement.
 Another problem is that the promotional bundle pricing expires at the end of the term.
 In today’s business environment, you have to be nimble and changes happen more frequently than a 3-year contact so why would you want to be stuck for 3 years?
 There are almost always steep early termination fees to get out of the contract early.

 Problem #2 - Price Changes

 This one is also related to after the contract ends.
 You have a bundle and that bundle might get you a price lock guarantee for a year or two.
 You are feeling good about your pricing but your contract locks you in for 3 years.
 Guess what is going to happen?
 You should expect a price change (read: price increase) for the rest of your contract term.
 Why not find a provider that has consistent, predictable pricing rather than pricing that varies?
 Staff growth and changes are inevitable for your business.
 Scaling up or down with a bundle can cause these ordinary changes to be expensive and cumbersome.

 Problem #3 - Services You Don’t Need